-mandate the Committees on National Security and Intelligence, Police Affairs and Public Account to investigate the persistent firearm loss, the failure of the Police Force to comply with the Financial Regulations Act, and recommend appropriate punitive measures.
+Mandate the Committees on Police Affairs, National Security and Intelligence, and Public Account to investigate the persistent firearm loss, the failure of the Police Force to comply with the Financial Regulations Act, and report within thirty (30) days (HR.
+294/10/2023).

-10. Need to create safety and Health Units in Government Offices: Hon.
-Blessing Chigeru Amadi:
+17. Need to create safety and Health Units in Government Offices